GoogleChrome/web.dev/src/site/content/en/handbook/self-assessment-components/index.md

   All unselected options will be disabled when _m_ options are selected.

 For example,
-- `cardinality: 1` allows users to select only one option.
+- `cardinality: "1"` allows users to select only one option.
-- `cardinality: 2+` allows users to select two or more options.
+- `cardinality: "2+"` allows users to select two or more options.
-- `cardinality: 2-3` requires users to select two options before allowing them to check their answer and doesn't allow them to select more than three options.
+- `cardinality: "2-3"` requires users to select two options before allowing them to check their answer and doesn't allow them to select more than three options.

+{% Aside 'gotchas' %}
+Put quotes around `cardinality` values so YAML doesn't incorrectly interpret them as numbers.
+{% endAside %}

 ### Correct answer(s)